StanleyYang01/Glaucoma_CONC/README.md

 ## Data Analysis workflow
 1. Raw transcript counts were converted into counts per million (CPM)
-2. Used standard *edgeR*'s quasi-likelihood pipeline to determine differentially expressed (DE) (q<0.05) genes comparing CONC and DNT for each genotype (WT, Ddit3, Jun, Ddit3/Jun)
+2. Used standard *edgeR*'s quasi-likelihood pipeline to determine differentially expressed (DE) (q<0.05) genes comparing CONC and DNT for each genotype (Control, Ddit3, Jun, Ddit3/Jun)
 3. Upload DE genes for each genotype onto Ingenuity Pathway Analysis (IPA) for comparison analysis in Canonical Pathway, Upstream Regulator, Disease and Function and Regulatory Effect
 	- to understand the molecular consequences of CONC
 	- to determine how Jun and Ddit3 knockout can modify the consequences of CONC